iiiireneee/accounting-literature-tracker/README.md

-# accounting-literature-tracker
+# Accounting Literature Tracker
-a step by a step to the top
+*a step by a step to the top*
+Periodically update accounting papers from top journals (for self-study only).